Virgula0/LeakerSearcher2.0/README.md

 # LeakerSearcher2.0
-Version 2.0 of the quick and simple algorithm to search in big files faster than other rivals (Grep-Egrep etc)
+Version 2.0 of the LeakerSearcher.
+Search in big files faster than other tools (Grep-Egrep etc)

 ```
                     (                             (